Iran's "gay" Eurovision jibes strain Azerbaijan ties

-BAKU (Reuters) - Iran has withdrawn its ambassador from Azerbaijan after clerics criticized Baku’s hosting of the Eurovision Song Contest, further souring relations between the Islamic Republic and its secular neighbor.
+BAKU, May 22 (Reuters) - Iran has withdrawn its ambassador from Azerbaijan after clerics criticised Baku’s hosting of the Eurovision Song Contest, further souring relations between the Islamic Republic and its secular neighbour.

 Iran’s withdrawal of its ambassador, for consultations in Tehran, comes after months of accusations by the two countries of meddling in each other’s affairs and as the western-allied, mostly Shi‘ite Muslim Azerbaijan is about to host a hugely popular international talent show.